navigation bar

 General Description

-The Lower Buffalo is a popular spot for almost any recreational boater who wants to appreciate one of the most beautiful and serene rivers to be found anywhere.
-Rapids and other hazards are almost non-existent on the lower section of the river, a section marked by flatwater and incredible scenic beauty.
-The photo opportunities are many, so be sure to come properly prepared with waterproof camera (or other cameras in waterproof containers) and plenty of film.
-There are numerous small towns in close proximity to the river so fresh supplies can be acquired if needed while on a river trip.
-Numerous liveries are located near the river offering boat rentals, shuttles, guide services, cabins and campgrounds and other services.
-The Lower Buffalo tends to run low and slow during periods of prolonged drought, so plan your trips carefully.
+The Lower Buffalo, running about 54.1 miles from Gilbert to Buffalo City on the White River, is a popular spot for almost any recreational boater who wants to appreciate one of the most beautiful and serene rivers to be found anywhere.
+Rapids and other hazards are almost non-existent on the lower section of the river, a section marked by flatwater, high bluffs, dense forest and incredible scenic beauty.
+The photo opportunities are many, so be sure to come properly prepared with a waterproof camera (or other cameras in waterproof containers.)
+There are numerous small towns in close proximity to the river so fresh supplies can be acquired if needed while on a river trip, though not by walking except to Gilbert.
+Several liveries are located near the river offering boat rentals, shuttles, guide services, cabins and campgrounds and other services.
+While not as wildly popular as the Upper and Middle Buffalo above, this reach still has significant traffic during summer months, though most of it takes out no lower than Rush landing at 29.9 miles below Gilbert because the next access point is Buffalo City on the White River at 54.1 miles.
+Fishing becomes better as you approach the White River confluence due to the deeper and colder waters flowing down from Bull Shoals Reservoir on the Missouri state line.
+And, if electricity is being generated at Bull Shoals, then there will be a strong downriver current on the White making paddling upriver (about seven tenths mile) to the Buffalo City boat ramp difficult, but there are downriver optional take-outs at Cartney and Shipps Ferry at 3.6 and 5.6 miles, respectively, below the White River confluence.
+The Lower Buffalo tends to run low and slow during periods of prolonged drought, though it will usually be running long after the Upper Buffalo has become too low to paddle, so plan your trips carefully.
 Allow adequate time for the distance you plan to paddle with consideration given to flow rate, weather, season and other important factors that can make or break a trip.
+Also, beware of the potential for flash flooding in the event of heavy rains - many upstream creeks can quickly dump a lot of water into the river rasiing the Buffalo at a rate of about 1 foot per hour with very strong currents that may be dangerous for inexperienced boaters.

 Because the Buffalo National River sits within US Forest Service land camping along the river can be done anywhere there is a suitable spot available.
-Numerous improved camping areas have been developed along the Buffalo River for the benefit of those paddling the river (most are not all that hospitable to access via cars.)
+Numerous improved camping areas have been developed along the Buffalo River for the benefit of those paddling the river (most are not all that hospitable to access via cars due to long, narrow, unpaved roads.)
+With seven public access points along the Buffalo River and three more on the White River trips of various lengths, ranging froma half day to several days, can be taken.
 You will camp among many species of trees, wildflowers, towering multi-colored cliffs and bluffs and a beautiful river.
 Fishing for smallmouth, largemouth, spotted and rock bass, sunfish, perch, catfish and about 50 other species is excellent in the cool, clear waters of the Buffalo.
 Be sure you have a valid Arkansas fishing license if you plan on wetting a line!

 Location